chatnoir-eu/chatnoir-web/README.md

 npm run build
 ```

-Run debug server (for development only):
+Run dev server (for development only):
 ```bash
 npm run serve
 ```

+Hint: If the website is missing assets (images or CSS) when running the dev server, delete `node_modules/.cache` and restart the Node dev server.

 ## Build Search Backend
 Install Python dependencies: